 Known as home to the famous wedge building, this NYC neighborhood is also known for its small tapas bars, corporate buildings, and trendy shopping stores.
-Located just a few blocks south of Penn Station and a few blocks north of New York University, Flatiron is the happy medium between hip college neighborhood and busy business hub.
+Located just a few blocks south of Penn Station and a few blocks north of New York University, Flatiron is the happy medium between a hip college neighborhood and a busy business hub.

 While moving to Flatiron has its challenges, FlatRate knows how to maneuver through the New York streets and beat the traffic it takes to get to those tall apartment buildings.
 However, tall buildings might not be the only obstacle when moving to Flatiron, for example, obtaining certificates of insurance can sometimes stress clients at the last minute.
 No worries, our logistics department has got you covered.
 You can receive your COI in a matter of minutes as long as you have the building’s template and an e-mail address to send the certificate.

-Vibe of the Flatiron District
+The vibe of the Flatiron District

 It’s quite difficult to decipher the exact ages and demographic that live and hang out in this neighborhood as many different people consider Flatiron their home.
-Its famous Italian food bazaar, Eataly, is known for attracting locals and tourists alike for their fresh produce and in-house restaurants.
+Its famous Italian food bazaar, Eataly, is known for attracting locals and tourists alike with its fresh produce and in-house restaurants.
 The after-work crowd tends to make stops at Turnmill Bar for an upscale environment with delicious craft cocktails.
 Ready to live in a neighborhood where good drinks and eats won’t be a problem?
 Request a free quote today with FlatRate to learn why we are the best Flatiron District moving company.

 When it comes to finding a neighborhood with plenty of vibrance and diversity, Flatiron has you covered.
 Like to people-watch?
-Take a stroll down Madison Square Park, where you’ll also find a dog run area for your furry companion.
-Shoppers can head over to trendy shops in Fifth Avenue like Anthropologie and H&M and can make a stop at the famous Shake Shack in Madison Square Park for a snack break.
+Take a stroll down Madison Square Park, where you’ll also find a dog-run area for your furry companion.
+Shoppers can head over to trendy shops on Fifth Avenue like Anthropologie and H&M and can make a stop at the famous Shake Shack in Madison Square Park for a snack break.
 College students from New York University, The New School, and Baruch College are often found throughout coffee shops like Toby’s Estate Coffee.
-If you enjoy a neighborhood where you can interact with people from many different ages and cultural backgrounds, Flatiron might just be your next perfect home.
+If you enjoy a neighborhood where you can interact with people of many different ages and cultural backgrounds, Flatiron might just be your next perfect home.

 Downsides to the Flatiron District

 If you’re looking for peace and quiet, Flatiron might not be your first choice for your next home neighborhood.
-With all the different markets, restaurants, trains and buses, this neighborhood can be seen as the epitome of the original New York slogan, “the city that never sleeps.”
+With all the different markets, restaurants, trains, and buses, this neighborhood can be seen as the epitome of the original New York slogan, “the city that never sleeps.”
 Also, finding reasonably priced apartments may not be the easiest task in this area as the median monthly rent is $2,613.